What do the drone regulations in Norway actually say? (Complete guide 2025)

 Mark the drone with the operator number (label or QR code)

-Important: The last digits of the operator number (after the hyphen) are confidential and should NOT be marked on the drone.
+Important: The last digits of the operator number (after the hyphen) are secret and must NOT be marked on the drone.

-Screenshot from the "Pilot Competence" tab on "Flydrone.no"
+Screenshot from the "Pilot competence" tab at "Flydrone.no"

 2. Insurance – when is it required?

 Drones over 250 grams must be insured (liability insurance).
 This applies to both hobby and commercial use.
-The regulations do not distinguish between "commercial", "private", etc. What sets the limits for how you can fly is the weight of your drone and your certificates.
+The regulations do not distinguish between "commercial", "private" etc. What sets the boundaries for how you can fly is the weight of your drone and your certificates.

-Exceptions: Drones under 250g (like the DJI Mini series) do not need insurance in the open category.
-But be aware here because if you equip your drone with an (Intelligent Flight Battery Plus) the drone weighs over 250g, which means you must fly in the A1 category.
+Exception: Drones under 250g (like the DJI Mini series) do not need insurance in the open category.
+But be aware here, because if you equip your drone with an (Intelligent Flight Battery Plus), the drone will weigh over 250g, which triggers the requirement to fly in the A1 category.

-Many home insurance policies cover your drone, but there is a big difference in whether the insurance covers damage to third parties.
+Many home insurance policies cover your drone, but there is a big difference in whether the insurance covers third-party damage.
 That is, whether your insurance also covers damage caused by the drone and not just the drone itself.

 Call your insurance company and ask:

-Does my home insurance cover drones over 250g?
+Does my home insurance cover my drone over 250g?

 Do I need to upgrade?

-You should not fly higher than 120 meters above the ground.
-This applies to all drones, everywhere, with all certificates in the "open category".
+Drones must not be flown higher than 120 meters above the ground.
+This applies to all drones, in all places, with all certificates in the "open category".

 Why 120 meters?
-Because above this height, piloted aviation (helicopters, small planes, etc.) can pose a safety risk.
+Because above this altitude, manned aviation (helicopters, small planes, etc.) begins to pose a safety risk.

 4. VLOS – You must SEE the drone at all times

-VLOS stands for "Visual Line of Sight" – you must be able to see the drone with your eyes at all times.
-Not through a screen or binoculars, but it must be visible to you at all times.
+VLOS stands for "Visual Line of Sight" – you must be able to see the drone with your own eyes at all times.
+Not through the screen or with binoculars, but it must be visible to you at all times.

-You cannot fly within 5 kilometers of airports without prior permission.
+You are not allowed to fly within 5 kilometers of airports without prior permission.
 This applies to all airports.

-Or search for IPPC.no for official airspace maps
+Or search on IPPC.no for official airspace maps

 6. Check restricted areas before flying